The best hydration packs 2023: for water, energy gels, and much more

 Reasons to avoid

 For trail racers who prefer to carry their liquid in soft flasks instead of a hydration reservoir, the Race Ultra Pro 5 Vest is a very good option.
 It carries its two 500ml soft flasks in an angled position lower on the chest, but the liquid is easily accessible from the flasks long drinking tubes.
-It’s a bit of a bare-bones, minimalistic pack, but there’s also a surprising amount of storage in four elastic mesh pouches and three zippered pockets.
+We found it to be a bit of a bare-bones, minimalistic pack, but there’s also a surprising amount of storage in four elastic mesh pouches and three zippered pockets.

-But the best part of this pack is that, no matter how full, it rides close to the body and doesn’t bounce.
-(There are also dedicated cinch cord straps for stowing collapsible trekking poles.)
-All of those smart, intricate storage and design elements allow the wearer to run uninhibitedly without worry about the pack or its contents.
+But the best part of this pack is that, no matter how full, it rides close to the body and we found it didn’t bounce.
+There are also dedicated cinch cord straps for stowing collapsible trekking poles.
+All of those smart, intricate storage and design elements allowed us to run uninhibitedly without worrying about the pack or its contents.
 There is room for a hydration reservoir and tube management ports, but, unfortunately, no hook or clip to hold the reservoir in place.
 The Race Ultra Pro 5 Vest is ideal for ultra-distance races, but it could be used for training runs, too.

 Read our full inov-8 Race Ultra Pro 5 Vest review